 HOPE - Helping Outstanding Pupils Educationally - Scholarships are available for eligible degree-seeking students at Georgia Highlands College.
 These scholarships provide assistance for tuition, approved mandatory fees and books.
 Students may register for any number of hours and receive their HOPE Scholarship as long as they are meeting academic standards for progress.
-Completion of the FAFSA, GSFApp is required.
-The links to the Federal and State can be found at http://www.highlands.edu/currentstudents/financialaid/index.htm.
+Completion of the FAFSA, HOPE Alternate application or the E-HOPE, which is located on the HOPE Scholarship website, is required.
+The HOPE website is www.GSFC.org.
 One of these applications must be completed before your eligibility may be determined and your HOPE awarded.